dhicks6345789/application-starter/README.md

 ## Help / Support
 This project comes with no garuntee of any further help or support, or even that it won't simply break your computer.
 I'm a systems administrator for a school, the code and setup in this project has been tested with the particular setup available to me (Windows 11 laptop, Google Workspace for Education).
 If you've found this project there's a good chance you are also the administrator for a school or company setup involving both Windows machines and a Google Workspace domain.
 If you have useful testing feedback or any suggestions you can open an issue on the [Github project](https://github.com/dhicks6345789/application-starter) or contact me over on [EduGeek](http://www.edugeek.net/members/dhicks.html) - if you're setting up Google Workspace / Chromebooks in an educational setting then EduGeek is a good community to browse and ask questions of.

+A combination that hasn't been tested yet is this project working on a remote dekstop server - possibly one implemented by [another project of mine](https://github.com/dhicks6345789/remote-gateway).
+In theory, it should work okay - login cookies from the login process won't be passed through to Chrome like they are with GCPW, but otherwise the functionality should work the same.
+I plan to test this on a server soon.

 ### To Do
 - More testing.
 - Add restart loop for Google Drive setup for first use.